 Hunger: A Memoir of (My) Body – Roxane Gay

 I sobbed my way through this New York Times bestseller.
 This personal memoir was deeply insightful and challenged all of my past ideas on how we see ourselves and others.
-It was so vulnerable — as if I had read an excerpt of someone’s diary that I wasn’t supposed to.
+It was so vulnerable — as if I had read an excerpt of someone’s diary that I was not supposed to.
 Roxane Gay delves into what it means to be hungry for more than just food.

 Favorite Quote: “In yet another commercial, Oprah somberly says, ‘Inside every fat woman is a woman she knows she can be.’
 This is a popular notion, the idea that the fat among us are carrying a thin woman inside.
 Each time I see this particular commercial, I think, ‘I ate that thin woman and she was delicious but unsatisfying.’
 And then I think about how fucked up it is to promote this idea that our truest selves are thin women hiding out in our fat bodies like imposters, usurpers, illegitimates.”